 Within the Central Region the Cook Inlet North Gulf District sablefish GHL is set using an historic baseline harvest level adjusted annually by the same relative change to the TAC in the Central Gulf Area.
-The 2010 fishery GHL was 24 mt.
-In 2004 the BOF adopted sablefish fishery-specific registration, a logbook requirement, and a 48-hour trip limit of 1.3 mt. in Cook Inlet.
+The 2011 fishery GHL was 25.6 mt.
+In 2004 the BOF adopted sablefish fishery-specific registration, a logbook requirement, and a 48-hour trip limit of 1.36 mt. in Cook Inlet.
 For PWS, a limited entry program that included gear restrictions and established vessel size classes was adopted in 1996.
 The fishery GHL is set at 110 mt, which is the midpoint of the harvest range set by a habitat-based estimate.
 Fishery management continued to develop through access limitation and in 2003 into a shared quota system wherein permit holders are allocated shares of the harvest guideline.
 Shares are equal within each of four vessel size classes, but differ between size classes.
 In 2009, the commissioner's permit requirement was removed by BOF action and regulations adopted which included a registration deadline, logbooks, and catch reporting requirements.

-The GHL for the Aleutian Island District is set roughly at 5% of the BSAI TAC.
+The GHL for the Aleutian Island District is set at 5% of the BSAI TAC.
 The state GHL can be adjusted according to recent state-waters harvest history when necessary.
 From 1995 to 2000 the fishery opened concurrently with the EEZ IFQ sablefish fishery.
 In 2001 the BOF changed the opening date of the state-waters fishery to May 15 so as to provide small vessel operators an opportunity to take advantage of potentially better weather conditions.
 From 1995 to 2000 all legal groundfish gear types were permissible during the fishery.
 Effective in 2001, longline, pot, jig and hand troll became the only legal gear types.
 Vessels participating in the fishery are required to fill out logbooks and processors are required to send the Department weekly processing reports.

 The Southeast Alaska sport fishery for sablefish was regulated for the first time in 2009.
-Sport limits in 2010 were 4 fish per day, 4 in possession, with an annual limit of 8 fish applied to nonresidents only.
-A small number of sablefish were sampled during creel surveys in Southeast Alaska, indicating that recreational sablefish harvest was relatively small.
-Sablefish harvest was required to be reported in charter logbooks beginning in 2010.
+Sport limits in 2011 were 4 fish per day, 4 in possession, with an annual limit of 8 fish applied to nonresidents only.
+A small number of sablefish were sampled during creel surveys in Southeast

-The sablefish sport fishery in Southcentral Alaska was unregulated in 2010, with no bag, possession, or size limits.
-Port samplers throughout Southcentral Alaska encountered and sampled only three sablefish from the sport harvest.
+Alaska, suggesting that recreational sablefish harvest at sampled ports was small relative to other species.
+The sablefish sport fishery in Southcentral Alaska was unregulated in 2011, with no bag, possession, or size limits.
+No port samplers in Southcentral Alaska encountered sablefish from the sport harvest, again suggesting relatively small harvests.

-In the Southeast Region the 2010 NSEI sablefish fishery opened August 15 and closed November 15.
+In the Southeast Region the 2011 NSEI sablefish fishery opened August 15 and closed November 15.
 The 87 permit holders landed a total of 478 mt of sablefish.
 The fishery is managed by equal quota share; each permit holder was allowed 5.5 mt.
-The 2010 SSEI sablefish fishery opened June 1 and closed November 15.
+The 2011 SSEI sablefish fishery opened June 1 and closed November 15.
 Twenty-six permit holders landed a total of 253 mt of sablefish, each with an equal quota share of 9.4 mt.
 In SSEI 24 permits were designated to be fished with longline gear and the remaining three fished with pot gear.
-One of the longline permits did not fish in 2010.
+One of the longline permits did not fish in 2011.
 (Contact Kristen Green).